bwsoftinc/ServiceNow/README.md

 The necessary algorithm becomes an implementation of Longest Path in a Directed Acyclic Graph and again took I the opportunity to implement some design patterns, in an adpater pattern to turn a Grid into a Graph, that is also proxy pattern to defer building the graph structure until requested, and also to cache that build Graph within the adapter.

+Careful readers may notice the algorithm complexity due to requirements would not conform to a dp-solvable situation such as with djikstra or bellman-ford approaches.
+So the closest linear time solution is only going to be an approximation.
+The accurate solution can really only be attain in polynomial time complexity which increases exponentially as the grid dimensions grows.
+This brute force solution is also included but becomes unusable due to complexity constrainst at nominal test case sizes such as in 8x8 complexity.

 ## Original Questions

 ![Questions](questions.png)